 For more info on the difference between native and Spanish bluebells, have a look at my recent post here.

 Native bluebells are almost synonymous with English springtime, there is little more distinctive and evocative than the haze of blue they spread across a woodland floor.
 However the native English bluebell (Hyacinthoides non-scripta), is not the only bluebell we have.
 The Spanish bluebell (Hyacinthoides hispanica) was introduced as a garden flower and can produce fertile hybrids with the natives – indeed the true Spanish bluebell is relatively rarely encountered but many hybrid Spanish bluebells occur especially in and close to gardens.
-Below is a brief guide to help you tell the difference.
+Below is a brief illustrative guide to help you tell the difference.

 1. Look at the leaves

 Native bluebells have relatively thin leaves, around 1-1.5cm wide.
-Spanish bluebells on the other hand have much thicker leaves, around 3cm wide.
-The leaves of the Spanish bluebell often have a fleshier feel to them.
+Spanish and hybrid-Spanish bluebells tend to have much thicker leaves, around 3cm wide.
+The leaves of the Spanish and hybrid-Spanish bluebell often have a fleshier feel to them.

 2. Look at the flowers

-Native bluebells are a distinctive deep blue in colour, whereas Spanish bluebells are often lighter, more pale blue or pink.
-Look also at the shape of the flowers, the native bluebell flowers curl back at the petal tips whilst those of the Spanish bluebells are splayed.
-If you get down close, look at the colour of the anthers; these are cream in natives and a pale-blue colour in the Spanish and hybrid-Spanish, although they can be cream coloured in white or pink flowers.
+Native bluebells are a distinctive deep-blue in colour, whereas Spanish and hybrid-Spanish bluebells are often lighter, more pale blue or pink.
+Look also at the shape of the flowers, the native bluebell flowers curl back at the petal tips whilst those of the Spanish and hybrid-Spanish bluebells are splayed.
+If you get down close, look at the colour of the anthers; these are cream in natives and tend to be a pale-blue colour in the Spanish and hybrid-Spanish, although they can be cream coloured in white or pink flowers.